Investor's Business Daily's Market Pulse Fails as a Market Timing Indicator

 To the folks at IBD, we highly recommend, and strongly encourage you to read, a book that may forever correct your thinking and faulty analysis: "Fooled by Randomness: The Hidden Role of Chance in Life and in the Markets", by Nassim Taleb.
 Please read the book, then correct your model and its claims, before innocent investors are harmed.

 We have done our best to make sure these values are accurate, but, since we've had to harvest IBD's Market Pulse historical data from many different sources, they may not be completely accurate.
 Also, it seems the nomenclature used for the reading has changed over the years.
 In this chart, we've given IBD readings of "Correcting", "Correction", "Correct Taking Hold", "Nasdaq Correcting", "Confirmed Rally Dead", "Tech Rally Dead" values of +1.
 "Confirmed Rally", "Confirmed Up Trend", "Up Trend", "Resumed Up", "Back On Track" a value of -1.
 "Pressure", "Under Pressure", "Rally All But Dead", "On the Ropes", "CR - Caution" values of +0.5.
 "Appears Back On", "Signs of New Life" are given values of -0.5.
 IBD presents more favorable results than we obtain through our calculations.
 But, after numerous attempts, we have been unable to get IBD to release their calculations for our review.
+We are not responsible for any errors or omissions.

 Investor's Business Daily®, IBD®, and CAN SLIM® are registered trademarks of Investor's Business Daily, Inc.